-2.5.1 Experimental comparison of different acidic catalysts
+2.5.1 Comparison experimental of different acidic catalysts

-Experimental liquefaction of waste woody materials were carried out by varying the weight charge ratio of wood to phenol with 1/4 and the reaction temperature at 150°C by oil bath into a 500 ml three necked flask equipped with stirrer.
-In addition, the same weight ratio of wood/phenol/H2SO4, HCl and H3PO4 were used in the comparison experiments.
-The content was heated for 2 hours.
+Experimental liquefaction of waste woody materials were carried out by varying the weight charge ratio of wood to phenol with 1/4 and the reaction temperature at 150°C by oil bath.
+Into a 500ml three necked flask equipped with stirrer.
+In addition, the same weight ratio of wood/phenol/H2SO4, HCl and H3PO4 were used in the comparison experimental.
+The content was heated in 2 hours.

-Otherwise, the experimental research product was liquefied for 6 hours with two kinds of acidic catalysts; the residues, viscosity, nonvolatility, combined phenol and free phenol were tested at every hour to evaluate the correlation.
+Otherwise, the characteristics of produce research experimental was liquefied for 6 hours with two kinds of acidic catalysts; we tested the residues, viscosity, nonvolatility, combined phenol and free phenol at every hour to evaluate the correlation.